karunakarhv/stan-interview/README.md

 ## What did you think of this challenge?

 I was a total beginner to playwright and I had to brush up the javascript syntax.
 I liked the challenge and learnt a lot.

+## How to initialize the project
+npx playwright init
+The above command helped me to lay the structure of my project.

+## How to run the test
+npx playwright test

+## Results
+Running 12 tests using 2 workers
+  12 passed (46s)

+To open last HTML report run:
+  npx playwright show-report

+Reports are under playwright-report folder - index.html